top of page

 Once in a while a business will be assigned an "All Employees" classification code which is used when a classification applies to every worker involved in an operation, regardless of their specific job duties.
 For these classifications, standard exceptions such as clerical (Code 8810), sales (Code 8742), or clerical telecommuter (Code 8871) cannot be applied.
 Neither would any seemingly applicable companion code.
 This means all employees, regardless of whether their jobs involve higher risk or typically low-risk activities, are classified under the same code.

-These codes are applied to operations where it's challenging to separate employee activities by hazard exposure, such as in some contracting or manufacturing businesses where everyone is involved in the core operations, or businesses like transportation where all employees contribute directly to the same end activity.
+These workers comp codes are applied to operations where it's challenging to separate employee activities by hazard exposure, such as in some contracting or manufacturing businesses where everyone is involved in the core operations, or businesses like transportation where all employees contribute directly to the same end activity.
 For Example:

 • Trucking—Oil Field Equipment—All Employees & Drivers (Code 7222)